 If you would like to read the full inspection report - and we strongly advise that you do so in order to understand the reasons behind the ratings - you will find it here.

 The WhichSchoolAdvisor.com Parent Survey received a relatively low number of responses from GIS parents.
-We found that whilst 55% of parents would recommend the school to others, an emphatic 27% would not.
-A surprisingly high number also felt that the standard of education was not up to that of their home country and 60% had considered moving their child to another school.
+We found that whilst 53% of parents would recommend the school to others, an emphatic 27% would not.
+A surprisingly high number (47%) also felt that the standard of education was not up to that of their home country and 60% had considered moving their child to another school.
 In addition, 20% felt dissatisfied with the level of academic performance of the school.
-Fees are also clearly a bug-bear with only 9% agreeing that they value for money and a significant 45% totally disagreeing.
+Fees are also clearly a bug-bear with only 20% agreeing that they were value for money and a significant 47% totally disagreeing.

 If you are a parent, teacher or student at GEMS International School Al Khail, please share your experience with other potential members of your community by completing our Survey.

-Fees for GEMS International School Al Khail starts at AED 48,460 for KG to AED 73,490 for Grade 12.
+Fees for GEMS International School Al Khail are premium starting at AED 48,460 for KG and rising to AED 73,490 for Grade 12.
 Fees are not inclusive of a non-refundable AED 500 registration fee.
 Sibling discounts of 15% for the third child, 25% for the fourth child and 50% for the fifth child are available.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.